 So, it’s clear now that in order to create an adhesion process that produces predictable, consistent results, three elements need to be fully controlled and understood.
-Two of those are well understood and have been well managed by suppliers of adhesives, coatings, inks and paints, as well as the manufacturers of deposition equipment like sprayers, dip-coaters and the like.
+Two of those are well understood and have been well managed by suppliers of adhesives, coatings, inks, and paints, as well as the manufacturers of deposition equipment like sprayers, dip-coaters, and the like.

-The one element that most manufacturers typically do not have expertise to fall back on is the quality of the material surface.
+The one element that most manufacturers typically do not have the expertise to fall back on is the quality of the material surface.
 Surface quality is difficult to measure and understand without knowing what actually makes a surface ready for adhesion.
 The attributes that indicate readiness can be different from application to application, product to product, and production line to production line.

-Since one of the most crucial elements of adhesion is invisible to the eye, help is needed to detect subtle, yet massively influential, changes.
+Since one of the most crucial elements of adhesion is invisible to the eye, help is needed to detect subtle yet massively influential changes.
 Just like how you can’t truly know if a shelf you just installed is level without a level tool, you can’t tell if your surface is ready for adhesion without help.

 Read this blog article to learn what to look for when choosing a Materials Science expert to help with your adhesion process.

-When you start talking about the things that affect the chemical characteristics of your surface you begin to see how many variables there are that come into play and why what seems like a simple problem (i.e. my glue, paint, ink or coating didn’t stick properly) is actually due to a complex web of uncontrolled factors.
+When you start talking about the things that affect the chemical characteristics of your surface, you begin to see how many variables there are that come into play and why what seems like a simple problem (i.e. my glue, paint, ink or coating didn’t stick properly) is actually due to a complex web of uncontrolled factors.
 So, chemistry and manufacturing expertise matters a great deal.
-Solving this issues is possible when you know where to look.
+Solving this issue is possible when you know where to look.